asnelt/mixedvines/README.rst

 ``(n, d)``, where ``n`` is the number of samples and ``d`` is the number of elements per sample.
 First, specify which of the elements are continuous.
-If, for instance, the distribution has three elements and the first and last element are continuous whereas the second element is discrete:
+If, for instance, the distribution has three elements and the first and last elements are continuous whereas the second element is discrete:

 .. code-block:: python